muhammadsaqibp/Prodigy_InfoTech_DS_Task-1/README.md

 # Prodigy_InfoTech_DS_Task-1

-In this task, I performed Exploratory Data Analysis (EDA) on a dataset focusing on visualizing the distribution of population data by gender over the years 2001 to 2022.
-Prodigy InfoTech Data Science Internship Task 1 Welcome to my submission for Task 1 of the Data Science Internship at Prodigy InfoTech.
+Welcome to my submission for Task 1 of the Data Science Internship at Prodigy InfoTech.
 In this task, I performed Exploratory Data Analysis (EDA) on a dataset focusing on visualizing the distribution of population data by gender over the years 2001 to 2022.

 Dataset